ymdhcg/YOUChat_Proxy/usage.md

 1. Get a you.com account and subscribe, log in.

-2. Open F12 (DevTools), find “Network”, refresh the page, and find “you.com”.
+2. Open F12 (DevTools), find “Network”, refresh the page, and find “you.com” (or "instrumentation") entry.

 3. Click on it, scroll down and find “Cookie:”, and copy the entire contents.